 F-1 OPT 24-month STEM Extension

 Changes in federal regulations from April 2008 have created an opportunity for extension of OPT for F-1 students in the STEM fields (Science, Technology, Engineering, and Mathematics).
 The ICE STEM Extension website can provide more information.
-To apply for a STEM extension, click here
+The application for a STEM Extension may be found here.

 Still have questions?
 These resources might help: